devsan95/zuul_service_setup/README.md

-# Automation Script for Zuul service setup on Linsee servers.
+# Automatic deployment of Zuul service on Linsee servers.

 ## Prerequisties:
 1. Install following packages before execting this script(by disconnecting VPN)